Top, Middle And Base Notes

 Related Article: Perfume Fragrance Families

 The environment can play tricks on these notes.
 Warmth and personal skin chemistry can tweak how they smell.
 That’s why sometimes a perfume you love on someone else might smell different when you try it yourself.
-Skin type, temperature, and weather can influence top notes’ performance.
+Skin type, temperature, and weather can influence the performance of top notes.

 When the summer heat sets in, wearing a heavy perfume can sometimes feel overwhelming.
 That’s where body mists come in — a lighter, more refreshing option that allows you to enjoy your favourite scents without weighing you down.
 Body mists are perfect for warmer days, offering a subtle fragrance that can be reapplied throughout the day for a gentle burst of scent.